batfolx/gulagbot/README.md

 !gulag @badman
 ```

-and then gulagbot will take care of the rest.
+and then bot will take care of the rest.

+The bot will automatically take people out of the Gulag at the end of the specified `TIMEOUT` environment variable.